Watch this video to learn more about Performance Pathway.

 - Any felony criminal charges, convictions, or pleadings.

-If you don't qualify for the program in 2018, you must pass the basic MOC Part III examination by December 15, 2018.
+If you don't qualify for the program in 2019, you must take the MOC Part III examination by December 16, 2019.

 No, since you don't need to participate in the MOC process, you're not required to participate in the program.
 You do have the option of participating in the MOC process, which would then allow you to earn eligibility in this MOC program.